gjngeldenhuis/puppetcerts/README.md

 It's private, go away.
 Not sure at present.
 It remained empty during node requests, so possibly related to *certificate_requests* directory.

 - *private_keys*
+This directory contains the private keys for all puppet internal certificates.

+- *public_keys*
+This directory contains the public keys for all interal certificates

 TODO